hopinc/cli/README.md

 hop projects switch
 ```

-Even when you have a default set, however, you can override it by passing the `--project` argument to a command with the project's namespace.
+You can override it by passing the `--project` argument.
 For example: `hop deploy --project api`.

 ### Deploying